-THE PROJECT GALLERY – It has been a goal of the NESTL to start a photo gallery of member projects made with items around the library as a resource of info and inspiration to all the DIYers and makers in our community… and what time better now?!
+THE PROJECT GALLERY – It has been a goal of the NESTL to start a photo gallery of member projects made with items around the library as a resource of info and inspiration to all the DIY’ers and makers in our community… and what time better than now, when we are staying safe at home?

 Amy Coffman – Cribbage Board